madhu-ganesh/TheInternator/README.md

 # The Internator
-A web app that will help interns manage their hours, pay and day-to-day activities
+The Internator is a web application that helps interns manage their hours, keep track of their pay and a record of their day-to-day activities that are pending and completed.

 ## Author(s)